JasperCusiel/DIY-Split-Flap-Display/README.md

 # DIY Split-Flap Display

 This project is a work in progress and is based on Scott Bez's project found [here](https://github.com/scottbez1/splitflap).
+The project is aimed around building a low cost split flap module that could be joined to others to form a display.
+So far the internsion is to get multiple units dasiy chained togeather for a one line display then will work on integrating it for a particular purpose.

 ## Most current enclosure design